time to code

 Here is a second version of this demo (view the capture, run it).

 Here is a capture based on this demo (view it, run it).
 If you run this you'll see it looks a bit like a drone.
-Try using multi-select to select the whole drone, then use the right arrow key to change the length of the rotors.
+Try using multi-select to select the whole drone (alt-key and mouse drag), then use the right arrow key to change the length of the rotors.
 If you make them long enough they will collide and stop spinning.
 Angular momentum is conserved and causes the drone body to start spinning.
+In a similar way, you can cause the rotors to collide by changing the length of the springs (select the whole drone, hold the s key down, then up/down arrow keys).

-On the left side of the canvas a spring is mounted on two pins.
-This can be used to copy a spring (shift key, then mouse over the pins, then ctrl-c) and paste it onto a pair of pucks (release the shift key and click on an open area, then with the shift key down, mouse over two pucks, then ctrl-s).
+For this next exercise, enable wall and pin edits (click the checkbox).
+On the left side of the canvas, a spring is mounted on two pins.
+This can be used to produce a copy (shift key, then carefully mouse-drag over the pins, without selecting the wall, then ctrl-c) and paste it onto a pair of pucks (with the shift key down, mouse-drag over two pucks, then ctrl-s).

 The "Freeze" (stop translation) and "R" (stop rotation) buttons are especially useful in this demo.

 Try using the "F" key to stop the orbiting behavior.
 The pucks in the triangle group and the large tethered-to-a-pin puck are all characterized as inelastic so they play well together under tension.
 Try to get the large puck inside the triangle group.
 Notice that the triangle group can be flattened out if gravity is on.
 Turning gravity off will often result in the flattened triangle popping up and moving.
-Try this a few times under the dangling large puck.
+Try this a few times under the dangling large puck (might have to lower the two pins of the large puck, get it closer).

 This is another good place to try the editing features.
 Use multi-select to select the three springs on the triangle (hold shift (or alt) key down then mouse over the three pucks), then adjust their length, as a group, using the "s" and the up/down arrow keys.
 Use the "s" key and the page up/down keys to change their damping coefficients.
 Try copying and pasting a spring.